hvishwanath/kafka-site-md/content/en/39/operations/reverting-to-zookeeper-mode-during-the-migration.md

 Enter Migration Mode on the brokers |

   * Deprovision the KRaft controller quorum.
-  * Using `zookeeper-shell.sh`, run `rmr /controller` so that one of the brokers can become the new old-style controller.
-Additionally, run `get /migration` followed by `rmr /migration` to clear the migration state from ZooKeeper.
+  * Using `zookeeper-shell.sh`, run `delete /controller` so that one of the brokers can become the new old-style controller.
+Additionally, run `get /migration` followed by `delete /migration` to clear the migration state from ZooKeeper.
 This will allow you to re-attempt the migration in the future.
 The data read from "/migration" can be useful for debugging.
   * On each broker, remove the `zookeeper.metadata.migration.enable`, `controller.listener.names`, and `controller.quorum.bootstrap.servers` configurations, and replace `node.id` with `broker.id`.
 Then perform a rolling restart of all brokers.
   * Then you are done.